Treating complications due to a burst appendix

 - The tube is left in the drainage for about two weeks while you take antibiotics to treat the infection.
 Surgeons then operate to remove what remains of infection and inflammation after they are under control after about 6 to 8 weeks.

-Pristyn Care offers simplified daycare surgery for appendicitis in Bhubaneswar
+Pristyn Care offers simplified daycare surgery for appendicitis in Kochi

-Pristyn Care offers a seamless experience by associating with a few of the best doctors and surgeons in Bhubaneswar.
+Pristyn Care offers a seamless experience by associating with a few of the best doctors and surgeons.
 We aim to achieve excellent surgical results concerning any treatments.
 We are also associated with some of the best hospitals in the city with state-of-the-art facilities so that all our patients get high-class treatment.

-Benefits of undergoing appendicitis surgery in Bhubaneswar from Pristyn Care are:
+The benefits of undergoing appendicitis surgery in Kochi from Pristyn Care are:

 - Daycare surgery- you can go home on the same day of surgery